micmejia/bible-dump/AMPC/Matthew/Matt 19.md

-Then Peter answered Him, saying, Behold, we have left [our] all and have become [^h]Your disciples [sided with Your party and followed You].
+Then Peter answered Him, saying, Behold, we have left [our] all and have become Your disciples [sided with Your party and followed You].
 What then shall we receive?